neulab/compare-mt/README.md

 ## Citation/References

-There is currently no canonical reference for `compare_mt.py`, but particularly the n-gram difference analysis is loosely based on
+There is currently no canonical reference for `compare-mt`, but particularly the n-gram difference analysis is loosely based on

 * Akabe et al. "[Discriminative Language Models as a Tool for Machine Translation Error Analysis](http://www.phontron.com/paper/akabe14coling.pdf)" COLING 2014.